 (C) prevent loss or theft of radioactive material subject to this chapter.

-(3) The agency may request, and the licensee shall provide, additional information after the license has been issued to enable the agency to determine whether the license should be modified in accordance with subsection (dd) of this section.
+(3) The department may request, and the licensee shall provide, additional information after the license has been issued to enable the department to determine whether the license should be modified in accordance with subsection (dd) of this section.

 (x) Specific terms and conditions of licenses.

-(1) Each license issued in accordance with this section shall be subject to the applicable provisions of the Act and to applicable rules, now or hereafter in effect, and orders of the agency.
+(1) Each license issued in accordance with this section shall be subject to the applicable provisions of the Act and to applicable rules, now or hereafter in effect, and orders of the department .

-(2) No license issued or granted in accordance with this section and no right to possess or utilize radioactive material granted by any license issued in accordance with this section shall be transferred, assigned, or in any manner disposed of, either voluntarily or involuntarily, directly or indirectly, through transfer of control of any license to any person unless the agency shall, after securing full information, find that the transfer is in accordance with the provisions of the Act and to applicable rules, now or hereafter in effect, and orders of the agency, and shall give its consent in writing.
+(2) No license issued or granted in accordance with this section and no right to possess or utilize radioactive material granted by any license issued in accordance with this section shall be transferred, assigned, or in any manner disposed of, either voluntarily or involuntarily, directly or indirectly, through transfer of control of any license to any person unless the department shall, after securing full information, find that the transfer is in accordance with the provisions of the Act and to applicable rules, now or hereafter in effect, and orders of the department , and shall give its consent in writing.

 (3) An application for transfer of license shall include: